nathan-saygers/Sprint-Challenge-State-Management-Smurfs/smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- ## What problem does the context API help solve?
+- It allows us to avoid prop drilling through many components.
-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- ## In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+- Actions: very self-explanatory.
+Actions, usually in the form of functions that need to be used throughout the app.
+Reducers: kind of like a central hub that consumes instructions from elsewhere in the app and calls on actions as a result.
+Store: a state-like repository for storing information and using it throughout the app.
-- [ ] What is the difference between Application state and Component state?
+- ## What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+- Application state must be passed around between multiple components.
+Component state only needs to be used within a single component.
+Component state might be useful for a form or gathering information before shipping it off to join App state.
-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- ## Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+- Thunk is a middleware designed to assist in complex async logic, like axios calls.
+It allows us to break down the action-creator process and insert things like loading components during an axios call.
-- [ ] What is your favorite state management system you've learned and this sprint?
+- ## What is your favorite state management system you've learned and this sprint?
 Please explain why!
+- That's tough to say.
+I honestly don't mind prop drilling for the stuff we've done so far, but I understand that a more complex state management system will be necessary at some point.
+Redux isn't too bad.
+I still don't completely understand context API.
+I can't say I've formed a strong opinion at this point.

 ## Project Set Up